-- 1/2 cup salted butter , melted and cooled slightly (1 stick)
+- ½ cup salted butter , melted and cooled slightly

 For serving: Butter and honey

-- Preheat the oven to 350°F. Butter or spray a 12-cup muffin pan with non-stick spray and set aside.
+- Preheat the oven to 350°F. Butter or spray a 12-cup muffin pan with nonstick spray or line it with paper liners.

-- In a large bowl, mix together the flour, cornmeal, sugar, baking powder and salt.
+- In a large bowl, mix together the flour, cornmeal, sugar, baking powder, and salt.
 Add in the milk mixture and stir just until combined.
-Then stir in the melted butter.
-Be careful not to over mix.
+Stir in the melted butter, being careful not to overmix.

-- Pour batter into muffin pans (each cup should be about 3/4 full).
-Bake at 350°F for 17-20 minutes, or until muffin tops are nice and golden and a toothpick comes out clean.
-Remove from oven and allow to cool slightly before serving.
+- Pour batter into muffin pan, about 3/4 way full.
+Bake for 17 to 20 minutes, or until muffin tops are nice and golden and a toothpick inserted in the center comes out clean.
+Let cool on a wire rack slightly before serving.